Hi Tracey! We'd love to know a little bit about you, and how you found Nutrisense.

 I first tried using a CGM on its own, prescribed by my doctor.
 Then I started scanning and realized I needed to work with someone because I didn't really know how to read or understand the data.

-I decided to commit to my health for the rest of the season and maximize performance with the help of a dietitian.
-I began working with Amanda, who's been awesome!
+I decided to commit to my health for the rest of the season and maximize performance with the help of a nutritionist.
+I began working with Amanda Donahue, who's been awesome!

-So, the dietitian support was something you wanted from the beginning.
+So, the nutritionist support was something you wanted from the beginning.

 Yes, it sets Nutrisense apart.
 I am a very well-informed elite athlete who has been doing this for two decades.
 I’ve read books, I’ve listened to podcasts, and I’ve done my own studying.
 I’ve had coaches that told me what to eat and when; I even have a naturopathic doctor who I work with.
-But the dietitian support with the CGM Program has been invaluable.
+But the expert, credentialed nutritionist support with the CGM Program has been invaluable.

-I saw the dietitians are credentialed practitioners of nutrition, then I read some of the bios and that really influenced my decision!
-I wanted to work with someone like Amanda, a specific sports dietitian.
+I saw the nutritionists are credentialed practitioners of nutrition, then I read some of the bios and that really influenced my decision!
+I wanted to work with someone like Amanda, a specific sports nutritionist.

 What were some of the changes you learned to make during the program?